box/developer.box.com/guides/search/quick-start/locate-template-info.md

 </Message>

-If you created your metadata template via the Admin Console, you will need obtain an [Access Token] for an Admin or Co-Admin with permission to **Create and edit metadata templates for your company**.
+If you created your metadata template via the Admin Console, you will need obtain an [Access Token][at] for an Admin or Co-Admin with permission to **Create and edit metadata templates for your company**.
 As mentioned in step 1, the easiest way to obtain a token meeting these requirements is to log in as an Admin or Co-Admin, pull up the application in the